gazpachu/joanmira/pages/blog/2016-02-01---javascript-understanding-the-weird-parts-part-2/index.md

 To achieve that, we only have to 'return this;' in the methods we are calling.

-### Lectures 73: Let's build a a framework / library.
+### Lectures 73: Let's build a framework/library.
 Requirements

 * We are going to call it 'Greetr', an app to greet users
 * When given a first name, last name and optional languages, it generates formal and informal greetings
 * Support English and Spanish languages
-* Reusable library / framework
+Reusable library/framework
 * Easy to type 'G$()' structure
 * Support jQuery

-### Lectures 74: Let's build a a framework / library.
+### Lectures 74: Let's build a framework/library.
 Structuring safe code

 First, create a file called Greetr.js.
-First we are going to create a new execution context with a self-invoking function.
+First, we are going to create a new execution context with a self-invoking function.

 ```javascript
 (function(global, $) {